Best Gaming Apps for iPhone (2026)

 Do I need the newest iPhone to play these?

 No. Most picks here, including Free Fire, Brawl Stars and Crossy Road, are built to run on older hardware.
-Only the streamed console titles like GTA 5 and PS Remote Play really ask for a strong, stable Wi-Fi connection rather than a fast chip.
+Only streamed console play, such as PS Remote Play or Xbox Cloud Gaming in the browser, really asks for a strong, stable Wi-Fi connection rather than a fast chip.